openattic/openattic-docker/openattic-dev/README.md

 # openattic-dev Docker image

 This docker image will run openATTIC from the source.
-It will spawn all the necessary services such as apache, postgresql, nagios/icinga, pnp4nagios, and is already ready for managing a Ceph cluster.
+It will spawn all the necessary services such as apache, and postgresql, and is already ready for managing a Ceph cluster.

 You can also run the openATTIC django unit tests using this image.